micahblu/stepsjs/README.md

 ## What's going on here?

-Essentially the way stepsjs works is by using handlesbarsjs templates and a configuration object that populates the steps in a passed element designated via the jQuery selector.
+Essentially the way stepsjs works is by using handlesbarsjs templates and a configuration object that populates the steps within the passed element from the jQuery selector.

-Below is a working example (found in src/index.html) of a very simple setup of the handlebar templates used
+Below is a working example (found in src/index.html) of a very simple setup of the handlebarsjs templates used in the example build.

 ```html
 <div id="steps"></div>